|

 - Transfer taxes if there are any (although the seller may pay these or they may be shared 50-50 between buyer and seller).

-Other fees may include points, lender's fees, title charges, escrows for your property taxes.
 Many loan programs allow the seller to contribute up to 6% of the sales price to the buyer's closing costs.

 The most expensive closing cost a buyer pays is often the loan origination fee charged